 What is a stroke?

 Stroke, also called brain attack, cerebrovascular accident, or cerebral infarction, is a very serious condition in which the brain is not receiving enough oxygen to function properly.
 Stroke often results in serious and permanent complications and disability.
-It is the third leading cause of death in the United States, according to the American Stroke Association.
-(Source: ASA).
+It is the fifth-leading cause of death in the United States.

 Stroke is a form of cardiovascular disease.
 There are two main types of strokes: